Victormuthomi/go-chat-system/README.md

    ```bash
    go run main.go
    ```
-**2.Open index.html in a browser.
+1.Open index.html in a browser.
-3.Open another tab or browser window with the same index.html.
+2.Open another tab or browser window with the same index.html.
 4.Type a message in one tab → it instantly appears in the other tab.
 5. 🔄 All communication happens over WebSockets.
-6.⚠️ Messages are not stored — they vanish once you close the page.**
+6.⚠️ Messages are not stored — they vanish once you close the page.
 ---
 ## 🛣 Roadmap